Show posts tagged:

 custom-promise-types

-Show Notes: The Agent is In - Episode 13 - Custom promise types
+Show notes: The agent is in - Episode 13 - Custom promise types

 Interested in extending the CFEngine DSL to support your own custom promise types?
 Herman (Product Manager) walks us through implementing custom promise type in python.
 Video The video recording is available on YouTube: At the end of every webinar, we stop the recording for a nice and relaxed, off-the-record chat with attendees.
 Join the next webinar to not miss this discussion.
-Links Example code Library for custom promise types in python Learning CFEngine Thinking in Promises Connect on LinkedIn w/ Cody, Craig, Herman or Nick All Episodes

 Posted by Nick Anderson